Sincennes Township: Toponymy

-The designation of Township honors Jacques-Félix Sincennes (1818-1876), a businessman whose ancestors are of Acadian origin.
+The designation of Township honours Jacques-Félix Sincennes (1818-1876), a businessman whose ancestors are of Acadian origin.
 He was born in Deschambault, located southwest of Quebec City.
 He was Conservative MP for Richelieu in the Union (1858-1861).
 This businessman is best known as co-founder of a shipping and towing company Sincennes MacNaughton-Line and director of the company Richelieu.
 In 1875, he created, with a competitor, the navigation company Richelieu and the Ontario, which will become the Canada Steamship Lines in 1913.
 Acadians named Sincennes or Saincennes, are originated in particular Saint-Seine-Abbey, Burgundian village where a holy man named Seine founded a monastery in the 6th century, near the sources of La Seine, the famous French River.

 The name "Sincennes Township" was recorded on December 5, 1968 in the register of Quebec place names of the Commission de toponymie du Québec (Geographical Names Board of Québec).